 - The birth rate for Tonbridge and Malling has fluctuated over the last five years, but overall the trend is slightly upwards and, in 2016, was broadly in line with Kent and National averages. - Tonbridge and Malling Borough Council is currently progressing the development of a new Local Plan which is expected to result in an additional 7,000 new homes in the Borough by 2031.
 Broad analysis of the Borough Council's Regulation 18 consultation indicates this could lead to a direct need for 14FE of Primary school provision and 11FE of Secondary school provision. - Forecasts indicate sufficient overall Year R and total roll places for the Plan period.
 However fluctuating demand for places in Aylesford and Ditton and Larkfield and Leybourne will necessitate the second FE at the Valley Invicta Primary School at Leybourne for 2019/20. - By 2020-21 it is anticipated that housing developments, put forward before the formal adoption of the Local Plan, will create the need for 2FE of additional provision in each of the Borough Green and Wrotham and Aylesford and Ditton planning groups, subject to the pace and scale of new housing - Year 7 demand is forecast to rise steadily until 2022-23, with the Borough capacity falling below the 5% operating capacity from 2021-22.
 We will monitor the pace and scale of new housing to determine the point at which additional places may be required.
-The impact of new housing arising from the emerging Local Plan, coupled with the forecast existing demand is expected to result in a need for additional 3 FE of Year 7 places by 2021-22. - Pressure on boys' selective places within Tonbridge and Malling and neighbouring Boroughs will be met with a 30 place temporary expansion of The Judd School in September 2018, with a permanent 1FE expansion proposed for 2019-20.
+The impact of new housing arising from the emerging Local Plan, coupled with the forecast existing demand is expected to result in a need for additional 3 FE of Year 7 places by 2021-22. - Pressure on boys' selective places within Tonbridge and Malling and neighbouring Boroughs will be met with a 1FE expansion of the Judd School in 2018-19.